iconimage - Fotolia

 The tools and technologies used to manage data can also affect how storage is set up.
 Relational databases, NoSQL data stores and object storage platforms all have different storage requirements.
 Factors such as scaling, redundancy, high availability and disaster recovery can further affect how data is managed and stored.
-In addition, IT teams planning to retrofit their existing infrastructure to accommodate IoT could face even greater challenges.
+In addition, IT teams to retrofit their existing infrastructure to accommodate IoT could face even greater challenges.

 Other important factors include the types and amounts of data, whether the data must be processed in real time and the nature of the analytics that will be performed.
 I/O patterns can vary significantly, as can throughput and latency requirements, complicated by the extent to which operations are distributed.
-IT teams will likely need to take different approaches to address all their IoT storage and other requirements, which can complicate data management and, in turn, make storage planning that much more difficult.
+IT teams will likely need to take different approaches to address all their IoT storage and other requirements, which can complicate data management and, in turn, make storage that much more difficult.

 What are the security and privacy requirements for IoT storage?